wilkens-teaching/info3350-s22/README.md

 A **final exam** in the form of a take-home project is due during the finals period.
 More information will be posted as that time draws closer.

 **Undergraduates** (enrolled in 3350) may elect to complete a project in lieu of the exam.
-If you elect to take this route, you may work in a group of up to three students.
+If you take this route, you may work in a group of up to three students.
 The expected amount of work on the project will be scaled by the number of group members.
 Except in unusual circumstances, all group members will receive the same grade.

 **Graduate students** (enrolled in 6350) **must** complete an independent project in place of the final exam.

 ### Policies

+#### Harassment and respect

+All students are entitled to respect from course staff and from their fellow students.
+All staff are entitled to respect from students and from fellow staff members.
+Violations of this principle, whether large or small, will not be tolerated.

+Respect means that your ideas are taken seriously, that you feel welcome in class settings (including in study groups and online fora), and that you are treated as a full, co-equal member of the class.
+Harassment describes any action, intentional or otherwise, that abridges the respect owed to every member of the class.

+If you experience harassment in any form, or if you would like to discuss your experience in the class, please see me in office hours or contact me by email.
+The university also has reporting and counseling resources available, including those for [sexual harassment](https://gradschool.cornell.edu/policies/sexual-misconduct-including-harassment/) and for [other bias incidents](https://gradschool.cornell.edu/diversity-inclusion/reporting-bias/).

 #### Attendance

 This is a class of moderate size that will make frequent use of class time to discuss readings and to debate different approaches to academic inquiry.
 It also has a waitlist a mile long.
 For this reason, **attendance (virtual and physical, as circumstances dictate) is required**.
-When meeting by Zoom, your camera must be on or you will be marked absent.
-If you feel your circumstances require an exception to this policy, you should consult with me directly to explain why.
+When meeting by Zoom, **your camera must be on** or you will be marked absent.
+If you feel your circumstances require an exception to this policy, you should consult with Professor Wilkens directly to explain why.

 Students in mandatory isolation or who are in highly displaced time zones and who have received individual permission are excused from attending Monday and Wednesday lectures.
 These students should watch the recorded lectures as soon as they are available and post any questions to Ed.